 ASSET ALLOCATION POLICY

 The asset allocation set forth below should be reviewed at least annually.
-Typically, readjustment of the portfolio will occur when a weighting is outside its target range; but of course, the A&FC may adjust the range itself.
+Typically, readjustment of the portfolio will occur when a weighting is outside its target range; but of course, the Board may adjust the range itself.

 Original Asset Allocation Table: